BackupTheBerlios/hjb-svn/trunk/docs/rst/send-hjb-message.rst

 :Returns: N/A

-This **POST** request sends a single message through a vendor's messaging system via JMS producer.
-When received by HJB, the message is encoded as described in `message translation`_.
+This **POST** request sends a single message through a vendor's messaging system using a JMS producer.
+The message must be encoded as described in `message translation`_ and included in the POST request as a parameter.
 The command

-* should include a message, and a parameter indicating what type of JMS message is being sent.
+* must include a parameter indicating what type of JMS message is being sent.

-* optionally changes the default 'send' behaviour of the producer, depending on the values of the *delivery-mode*, *priority*, *time-to-live* and *destination-url*.
+* may optionally change the default 'send' behaviour of the producer, depending on the values of the *delivery-mode*, *priority*, *time-to-live* and *destination-url*.